meetoseh/backend/docs/db/journeys.md

     id of the audio content file
 -   `background_image_file_id (integer not null references image_files(id) on delete cascade)`: the id of the background image file
+-   `instructor_id (integer not null references instructors(id) on delete cascade)`: the id of the instructor for this journey
 -   `title (text not null)`: the title of the journey, typically short
 -   `description (text not null)`: the description of the journey, typically longer but still short
 -   `journey_subcategory_id (integer not null references journey_subcategories(id) on delete restrict)`: the id of the journey subcategory